-In the case of "Professional Judgement", the student and her parent must submit documentation of the additional expenses, and/or information, such as tuition payments for the student's siblings in elementary and/or high school, number in the household attending college or the student's sibling(s) attending unaccredited colleges, unusually high out-of-pocket medical expenses, or other unusual expenses or circumstances (such as loss of income).
+In the case of "Professional Judgement", the student and her parent must submit documentation of the additional expenses, and/or information, such as tuition payments for the student's siblings in elementary, middle and/or high school, college, unusually high out-of-pocket medical expenses, or other unusual expenses or circumstances (such as loss of income).
 Upon review of the documentation, a determination is made by the Director of Financial Aid concerning the acceptability of the circumstances and the adequacy of the supporting documentation.
-If the circumstance and documentation are approved, an adjustment is sent to the Central Processing System and a new EFC (Expected Family Contribution) is calculated for the student.
-The student's awards are then calculated based on the new EFC.
+If the circumstance and documentation are approved, an adjustment is sent to the Central Processing System and a new SAI (Student Aid Index) is calculated for the student.
+The student's awards are then calculated based on the new SAI.